AgileVentures/av-static-website/source/blog_articles/2017-07-11-av-website-review-part-five.html.markdown

 ![behaviour flow around sign up page, jun 16 vs jun 17](https://dl.dropbox.com/s/j1yzvlujhm0qttm/Screenshot%202017-07-11%2009.27.31.png?dl=1)

-What we can see clearly here is the big increase from those viewing '/code' and '/learn' (I shortened those and added sign up call to actions at the end of them recently) and the massize increase in those going to '/getting-started' (a few months back we adjusted it so that you go to "getting started" after signing in).
+What we can see clearly here is the big increase from those viewing '/code' and '/learn' (I shortened those and added sign up call to actions at the end of them recently) and the massive increase in those going to '/getting-started' (a few months back we adjusted it so that you go to "getting started" after signing in).

 Of the 1200 people landing on the sign_up page in June, we had 380 just stop there and go no further.
 I'm wondering if that figure could be improved by the deployment of a privacy policy and re-enabling email signups?